Skip to content

 This course explores all of the traditional functions performed by business, an introduction of principles and concepts of business, and the framework and environment of our free enterprise system in a global world.

-Trigonometry, both circular functions and right triangle, trigonometric equations, logarithms, exponential functions, and complex numbers.
-The required preparation is MATH 110 or three years of high school mathematics not including trigonometry.
+Trigonometry, both circular functions and right triangle, trigonometric equations. logarithms, exponential functions, and complex numbers.
+The required preparatiOn is MATH 11 O or three years of high school mathematics, not including trigonometry.
+Students who do not meet the stated requirements may be dropped from the course.

-A detailed study of mathematics needed for Calculus.
+A detailed study of the mathematics needed for calculus.
 Concepts are presented and explored from symbolic, graphical, and numerical perspectives.
 Basic concepts covered include polynomial, rational, exponential, logarithmic, and trigonometric functions, complex numbers, linear systems, numerical patterns, sequences and series.
-The required preparation is MATH 110 or three years of high school mathematics, including two years of algebra.
+Students must have passed Math 060 with a B- or better, or Math 110 with a C- or better, or met one of the other stated prerequisites.
+Students who do not meet the stated requirements may be dropped from the course.

 Differential calculus of elementary functions, including applications.
 Introduction to integration.
 The required preparation is MATH 125 or MATH 135 or three years of high school mathematics including trigonometry.